Technical Writing in Science Class: The Handbook

 School Standards That Support Technical Writing

-This chapter spells out the official support for building technical literacy now found (1) in high-level education-policy initiatives (such as the Natural Science Education Standards), (2) in mid-level benchmarks for policy implementation (such as those of the American Association for the Advancement of Science), and (3) in the California state content standards for specific grade levels from elementary through high school.
+This chapter spells out the official support for building technical literacy now found (1) in high-level education-policy initiatives (such as the Natural Science Education Standards), (2) in mid-level benchmarks for policy implementation (such as those of the American Association for the Advancement of Science), and (3) in the Next Generation Science Standards for specific grade levels from elementary through high school, as well as the literacy-oriented Common Core State Standards.

 Usability: How Technical Writing Succeeds